kbob/kerfburn/front/gcode/README.md

 The HW state is maintained inside the CNC machine.
 The CNC machine is always authoritative. (-:

-Other state, e.g., units, current feed rate, is less well defined.
+Other state, e.g., units, current tool, is defined by Modal Groups.
-The two most important things are that the user knows when they persist and when they don't, and that we're more or less consistent with other G-Code implementations.
+Each Modal Group has a fixed set of G/M codes that affect it, and whichever was issued last sets the current mode.
+The modes are reinitialized to default values "when the machining center is turned on or otherwise re-initialized".

 LinuxCNC explicitly states which parameters are persistent and which are volatile.
 They don't appear to encourage users to access parameter files directly.
 Parameters 31-5000 are volatile.
 Parameters 5001-5390 are persistent, and many have defined meanings.
 Parameters 5400-infinity are volatile.
+Parameters 0-30 are subroutine-local.

-LinuxCNC also has named parameters and subroutines.
-I am ignoring that.
+LinuxCNC also has subroutines and named parameters.
+I am ignoring those.
 They seem to be a LinuxCNC extension.

 ## Extensibility.

 ### Adding Codes